-Chevrolet Impala owners have reported 16 problems related to power steering pump (under the steering category).
+Chevrolet Impala owners have reported 25 problems related to power steering pump (under the steering category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Chevrolet Impala based on all problems reported for the Impala.

 I was driving down a street and started to turn and the power steering went out.
 I had to replace the power steering pump.
 My car is included in the recall and it mentioned the steering could go .
 This is a 2010 car.
 The power steering should not have gone out.
 I would like to know if this is connected to the recall and if so can I get your company to reimburse me.